 Though work itself is noble and a part of God's purpose for man, it is nonetheless under the curse of sin.
 When Adam and Eve sinned, part of the resulting curse was that work, which had previously been pleasurable, became a burden (Genesis 3:17-19).
-We should therefore not expect labor to be a pleasant activity (pointedly apply this truth to the schoolwork of your students; too many students mistakenly expect work to be made enjoyable for them, and do nothing but complain if it is not).
+We should therefore not expect labor to be a pleasant activity.
 The grace of God is such, however, that He often allows His children to gain pleasure from the labors they undertake for His glory.